crossplane/crossplane/design/design-doc-integration-tests.md

 ## Proposal

-The following sections describe a testing framework that utilizes the Go [testing] package to execute tests against a local Kubernetes control plane.
+The following sections describe a testing framework that utilizes the Go [testing] package to execute tests against any Kubernetes control plane.
 The framework is designed such that it can be minimally implemented in the short-term, deferring most of the execution and configuration to the tests that are written for each implementation.
 It is intended to evolve over time to